majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 The input consists of observed human arm-reaching movements.

-Participants perform reaching movements toward specified targets, and the resulting kinematic trajectories are used to infer the movement criterion.
+Participants perform reaching movements toward specified targets, and the resulting kinematic trajectories are used to evaluate which candidate movement objectives best explain the observed behavior.

 The modeled system is a simplified planar two-joint human arm rather than a whole-body humanoid.